NLTP/Rules/README.md

 - (3) Retirement:
    + (a) The League Manager is not permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
 - (4) Members:
-   + (a) The League Manager for Season 25 will be poeticalto
+   + (a) The League Manager for Season 26 will be poeticalto
-      - (i) There will be two LM assistants for Season 25, big brother and Hjalpa.
+      - (i) There will be one LM assistant for Season 26, big brother.

 #### _Section C - Captains and Co-Captains_
 - (1) Captaincy and Co-Captaincy structure overview:
-   + (a) For each team in NLTP there will be a single Captain or General Manager (GM).
+   + (a) For each team in NLTP there will be a Captain, General Manager (GM) or duo Captaincy.
    + (b) Captains or GMs will be responsible for drafting and managing both an A-team and a B-team, selecting default game times, selecting default servers, organizing scrimmages, electing the CRC of the following season, and anything else required or requested of them by both the CRC and their team.
    + (c) The number of captains or GMs will be decided by the CRC prior to the draft.
    + (d) There will be four possible captaincy types, DPC, NPC, IPC, NPCb: